FAQ

 Oak Hill School serves students with autism and related neurodevelopmental differences.
 Students range from non-verbal and emerging verbal students on a broad developmental continuum that also includes students with highly developed verbal skills who may have difficulty succeeding in a typical classroom setting due to neurological challenges consistent with those of autism spectrum disorder.
 These may include challenges in the areas of communication, social interaction and sensory motor integration.

-What facilities does Oak Hill School have?
+• What is the Oak Hill School campus like?

-Students also have ready access to outdoor play structures; a sensory gym, featuring swings and climbing equipment; computer equipment; pianos and other musical instruments; and two kitchens.
+Students also have ready access to outdoor play structures; a sensory gym, featuring swings and climbing equipment, computer equipment, pianos and other musical instruments, and two kitchens.

-Oak Hill School’s approach is highly developmentally-focused, individualized, and relationship-based; however, with a more eclectic approach, we no longer primarily identify as a Floortime environment.
-Teachers and therapists employ a range of instructional and clinical approaches, including experiential learning; sensory integration; emotional regulation; augmentative and alternative communication (AAC); community-based instruction; computer-based instruction; Treatment and Education for Autistic and Related Communication Handicapped Children (TEACCH); social cognition; and specialized instructional techniques in literacy and mathematics.
+Teachers and therapists employ a range of instructional and clinical approaches, including experiential learning; sensory integration; emotional regulation, augmentative and alternative communication (AAC), community-based instruction, computer-based instruction, Treatment and Education for Autistic and Related Communication Handicapped Children (TEACH), social cognition, and specialized instructional techniques in literacy and mathematics.

 Examples include:

-City College of San Francisco with a high school diploma through SF Unified School District
+City College of San Francisco

 College of Marin